 Real-World Example:

-Real cost: The startup not only lost valuable time but also had to spend significant resources to put the correct legal framework in place, delaying their growth by months.
+Real cost: The startup did not just waste precious time but also ended up spending massive amounts of capital in order to implement the right legal framework in place, having put their development behind by several months.

 How to Avoid It:

-- Make sure your equity structure is clear and agreeable to investors.
+Ensure that your structure of equity is transparent and acceptable to investors.

 How Evolve Venture Capital Can Help

-At Evolve Venture Capital, we understand that avoiding these common funding mistakes can make or break a startup.
-That’s why we offer expert funding solutions and startup mentorship to guide entrepreneurs through the complexities of raising capital.
-From pitch preparation to legal structure and everything in between, we support startups every step of the way.
+Here at Evolve Venture Capital, we know that preventing these most frequent funding pitfalls is what makes or breaks a startup.
+That is why we provide professional funding services and startup coaching to navigate the intricacies of raising capital.
+From pitch prep to legal entity and all that lies between, we are there for startups at every turn.